menggf/fastbmRAG/README.md

 The 'update' mode is used to create an new collection or add new documents to an existing collection of vector database.
 The documents should be a text file in CSV format.

 It should have at least three columns: 'abstract', 'main_text' and 'paper_id'.
 If there are more columns, they are used for additional information.
-Each element of the 'main_text' column should be either a list of strings in the format '[str1, str2]' or a string separated by '$\setminus$n'. 'paper_id' is a unique ID for each paper.
+Each element of the 'main_text' column should be either a list of strings in the format '[str1, str2]' or a string separated by '\n'. 'paper_id' is a unique ID for each paper.
 If a paper ID exists in the collection, the corresponding paper will be ignored.
 To update the collection, use the following command:

 ```
 python main.py --job update --document examples/demo1.csv
-			   --collection_name collection\_name
+			   --collection_name collection_name
-			   --working_dir directory\_path
+			   --working_dir directory_path
 ```

-Here, ‘collection\_name’ and ‘working\_dir’ specify the collection name and directory to store collection.
+Here, ‘collection_name’ and ‘working_dir’ specify the collection name and directory to store collection.

 ### Query the collection
 It is used to query the collection with questions.

 ```
-python main.py --job query --collection\_name collection\_name
+python main.py --job query --collection_name collection_name
-	           --working\_dir directory\_path
+	           --working_dir directory_path
 	           --question 'your question'
 ```